Queen Munjeong: As Royal Queen Consort

 After Cho Kwangjo's death (he having been the most powerful leader of the Sarim faction), dozens of Sarim scholars were exiled during the literati purge in 1520, leading to Jungjong's royal authority being diminished and his being no longer able to rule on his own again after he had made earlier successful progress under Cho Kwangjo's protection.
 His reign was marked by a tumultuous struggle among various conservative factions, each of them backed by one of the King's consorts.
 Nam Kon and Sim Chŏng's faction and Kim Allo's faction vied for power after Kim Allo's son married Jungjong's eldest daughter and in the most dramatic way the Hungu faction split up into three distinct centres of political power.
 Nam Kon and Sim Chŏng connived with one another and ousted Kim Allo from the political arena for abusing power resulting in his exile.

 Although the young Queen Yun was technically the king's Principal Consort by official amendment, Jungjong's concubines were older than her and some of them had more power as princes' mothers which surpassed her own, for instance Park Gyeong-bin who was Prince Bokseong's mother and Hong Hui-bin who was Prince Geumwon's mother.
 Park Gyeong-bin was also the adoptive daughter of Park Won-jong, the maternal uncle of Queen Janggyeong.
 Park was also the younger brother of Grand Internal Princess Consort Seungpyeong, the wife of Grand Prince Wolsan and daughter-in-law of Queen Insu.

 Hong Hui-bin was the daughter of Hong Kyŏngju, one of the Hungu faction leaders.
 Hong Kyŏngju, Nam Kon and Sim Chŏng were collectively called "Evil Three of Gimyo" because of their role in the literati purge.
 Park Gyeong-bin and Hong Hui-bin were supporters of the faction.

-It was in this tough position that Queen Yun realized that she barely remained her position by protecting the Crown Prince against these ambitious concubines and only by playing officials with the intention of protecting the young Heir to the throne for Alliances, she started to involve herself in the affairs of State passively as early as 18years old.
+To protect the Crown Prince from rival royal concubines, Yun formed alliances with court officials.
+These actions allowed her to maintain her position at court and led her to become involved in state affairs, albeit in a limited capacity, as early as age 18.